Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Results and validation

 \subsection{No-noise simulation}

 For our first-order validation demonstration, we present results for a `no-noise' simulation which includes no systematic contribution from redshift uncertainty or shape noise.
 In Fig.~\ref{fig:3x2pt_cls_3bin_nonoise} we present the binned $n(z)$ for this validation tomography and the corresponding measurements of the Pseudo-$C_{\ell}$ bandpowers of the data for each of the 3$\times$2pt components.
 Alongside, we plot the theoretical prediction, constructed using Eqs.~(\ref{eq:data_pcl}--\ref{eq:window_mixing}), and the normalised (fractional) residuals for each spectrum, which we denote as $\Delta_{f}$.
-We calculate the errorbars using the standard deviation of the data points measured from the 400 realisations.
+We calculated the errorbars using the standard deviation of the data points measured from the 3000 realisations.

-In general, we find that for the `no-noise' setup, the 3$\times$2pt measurements from our catalogues show very good agreement with the fiducial model.
-Collectively, the residuals of the 3$\times$2pt data vector demonstrate that our method can accurately reconstruct the underlying 3$\times$2pt signal to sub-percent accuracy, which we highlight as a very encouraging performance of our simulation approach.
+In general, we find that for the `no-noise' set-up, the 3$\times$2pt measurements from our catalogues show very good agreement with the fiducial model.
+Collectively, the residuals of the 3$\times$2pt data vector demonstrate that our method can accurately reconstruct the underlying 3$\times$2pt signal to a sub-per cent level of accuracy, which we highlight as a very encouraging performance of our simulation approach.

 Comparatively, the galaxy clustering power spectra show that the measured signal in the auto-correlation bins shows a minimal $(\sim0.5\%)$ under-recovery with respect to the theoretical prediction.
 This behaviour is not present in the shear or galaxy-galaxy lensing power spectrum, which both show a more random scatter about the model.
 Additionally, we note that for a no-noise simulation, in which source galaxy redshifts are estimated with complete precision, there is no overlap between the redshift distributions of different tomographic bins.
 Hence, the cross correlation power spectra of the galaxy clustering signal, and the galaxy-galaxy lensing cross spectra, in which a foreground (low redshift) shear field is correlated with a background clustering field, each have extremely low signal.
 The corresponding normalised residuals are therefore extremely large due to the small number statistics associated with the very small quantities.